-There must be a reason why some people manage to get a humungous number of followers while some continue to miss the mark taking respite in the miniscule number of likes and followers.
+There must be a reason why some people manage to get a humungous number of followers on social media while some continue to miss the mark taking respite in the miniscule number of likes and followers.
 Priyanka Chopra’s pooch Diana too has 109K followers.
 There are supposedly 2.307 billion active social media users worldwide and most brands and people are unable to reach even a tiny percentage of this active world of netizens who are perpetually hooked on to their social accounts.
-Sigh!
+There are numerous such social media challenges.

 Here we go!